Nicolás Kicker

-Nicolás Kicker (/es/, born 16 August 1992 in Merlo) is an Argentine tennis player.
-He plays mainly on the ATP Challenger Tour.
-Kicker achieved his highest career singles ranking of 78 in June 2017.
-He has won 4 singles titles, and 1 doubles title on the ATP Challenger Tour, but also 14 singles titles, and 7 doubles titles on the ITF Men's Circuit.
+Nicolás Kicker (/es/, born 16 August 1992 in Merlo) is an Argentine professional tennis player.
+He has a career-high ATP singles ranking of world No. 78 achieved on 12 June 2017 and a doubles ranking of No. 215, reached on 9 May 2016.

+His best career result is reaching a major third round in singles, at the 2018 Australian Open.

+Kicker plays mainly on the ATP Challenger Tour, where he has won four titles in singles and two in doubles.
+He also earned 21 titles combined on the ITF Men's Tour, 14 in singles and seven in doubles.

 Career

-His best Grand Slam result is reaching the third round of the 2018 Australian Open where he played against Márton Fucsovics.

 In 2018, Kicker was suspended for six years and fined $25,000 for committing match-fixing offences under the Tennis Anti-Corruption Program.
 He was banned from professional tennis until January 2021.

-He returned to the Tour at the 2021 Córdoba Open with a wildcard.
+Kicker returned to the Tour at the 2021 Córdoba Open with a wildcard.